 Early Years

-Do you know what ESP is?
-When I was a kid in the late 70’s I used to be intrigued by mind-powers like extrasensory perception (ESP) and telekinesis–anything to do with paranormal abilities.
-At the time I knew nothing of meditation or Hindu mysticism, it was all Uri Geller and his spoon-bending exploits.
+Do you know what ESP (Extra Sensory Perception) is?
+When I was a kid in the late 70’s I was intrigued by mind-powers that are supposed to exist in the inner recesses of the mind such as ESP.
+Through ESP you can have telekinesis–that is moving things with your mind–and other cool paranormal abilities.
+At the time I knew nothing of meditation or Hindu mysticism, it was all Uri Geller and his spoon-bending exploits, not to mention Jedi Knights.

 Then I got a hold of Ramayana in comic form by Amar Chitra Katha and got to know of gurus and their disciples.
 Sage Vishwamitra was Lord Rama’s guru in the Ramayana.
 He was wise and full of mystical abilities.
 As I dove deeper into Hindu myths I learned that we could commune with God through meditation.
 In the myths God would appear to austere meditators and grant them boons.
 This captured my imagination and interest.